HAKSOAT/HealthApp/README.md

 Submission should be graded based on the **master** branch and is currently hosted [here](https://curefb.herokuapp.com).
 However, we are committed to improving the project beyond what we have at submission for the Solutions challenge.
 Hence, new code will be pushed to the **staging**.

+The documentation can be found at: `/api/v1/swagger` depending on the host.

+For example: https://curefb.herokuapp.com/api/v1/swagger for the current host.

 **Setting up Locally**
 It is advised that the project is set up on a Linux (Debian-based) operating system and Python 3 for compatibility.